YJPL/personal-kanban/README.md

 ## Table of content:

-5 .txt files — you can use these in any text editor that renders Markdown.
+5 .txt files — you can use these with any text editor that renders Markdown.

 ### [Yearly](https://github.com/YJPL/personal-kanban/blob/master/Yearly.txt)
 List your yearly goals.